 You don't have to be an expert in mental health to notice when someone is struggling with stress, sadness, or anxiety.
 With Kognito you can learn how to best support them when they are struggling with mental health.
-Kognito's online, interactive training is evidence-based and will build your awareness, knowledge, skills and confidence when talking about mental health issues, preparing you to be a resource when someone is in need.
+Kognito's online, interactive suicide prevention training is evidence-based and will build your awareness, knowledge, skills and confidence when talking about mental health issues, preparing you to be a resource when someone is in need.

 Kognito's module takes approximately 30-45 minutes to complete, and you may stop and start at your convenience.
 Simply log back in and pick up where you left off.